E82 / E87 / E88 1 Series (2008 - 2013)

 BMWs throw back to the iconic 2002, with a renewed form and function.
 The smallest car in BMW's line up but still packs a punch.
-Available in coupe or convertible, powered by either an inline 6 in the 128 or the twin turbo rocket sled 135.
+Available in coupe or convertible, powered by a naturaly aspirated inline 6 in the 128 or the turbo twin power inline 6 rocket sled 135.

 ||Thread Tools||Display Modes|